nculwell/MathStudy/Analysis.md

 These are appropriate for a second course in analysis.

+- Rudin, *Real and Complex Analysis* (i)

+  A traditional heavyweight, also known as "Big Rudin", "Adult Rudin" or "Daddy Rudin".
+Extremely expensive, but you can buy the Indian edition.

 - Kolmogorov and Fomin, *Elements of the Theory of Functions and Functional Analysis* (c)

   Kolmogorov was one of the great mathematicians of the 20th Century.
 Translated from Russian.
 This seems to be